 - Alimony: Actual payments of alimony are not deducted from gross income but may be considered as a deviation from the presumptive child support award;

 From offices in Atlanta, Kupferman & Golden, Attorneys at Law, advises and represents clients in communities throughout Fulton County, Gwinnett County, Cobb County, DeKalb County, and Forsyth County, Georgia.
-Contact their offices to arrange a free consultation with one of the firm's experienced Atlanta child support attorneys today.
+Contact our offices to arrange a free consultation with one of our firm’s experienced Atlanta divorce attorneys today.